A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Beneficiaries of Medicare in Iowa can choose to get their coverage through private Medicare Advantage plans, or directly from the federal government via Original Medicare.

 Medicare Advantage plans are offered by private insurers, so plan availability varies from one area to another.
-Iowa residents have between six and 47 Medicare Advantage plan options available for purchase in 2023, depending on where they live.
-The Iowa Medicare Advantage buyer’s guide shows premiums and coverage areas for each of the insurers that offer Advantage plans in the state.
+Iowa residents have up to 36 Medicare Advantage plan options available for purchase in 2024, depending on where they live.4 The Iowa Medicare Advantage buyer’s guide shows premiums and coverage areas for each of the insurers that offer Advantage plans in the state.

-Nationwide, more than a third of all Medicare beneficiaries had Medicare Advantage plans as of 2018.
-But in Iowa, it was only 19%.
-As of late 2022, there were 210,313 Iowa residents with private Medicare coverage.
-That was nearly 32% of the state’s Medicare population, but some Iowa Medicare beneficiaries are enrolled in Medicare Cost plans, which are another form of private Medicare coverage.
-The other 451,247 Iowa Medicare beneficiaries had coverage under Original Medicare.
+Nationwide, about half of all Medicare beneficiaries had Medicare Advantage plans as of August 2024.3 However, in Iowa, it was 37%.1 Some Iowa Medicare beneficiaries are enrolled in Medicare Cost plans, which are another form of private Medicare coverage.
+The other 429,256 Iowa Medicare beneficiaries had coverage under Original Medicare.1

 Original Medicare coverage is provided directly by the federal government, and enrollees have access to a nationwide network of providers.
 But people with Original Medicare need supplemental coverage (from an employer-sponsored plan, Medicaid, or privately purchased plans) for things like prescription drugs and out-of-pocket costs (out-of-pocket costs are not capped under Original Medicare).